Nathan-Bransby-NMT/python-tutorials/beginner/introducing-f-strings.md

   This small change dramatically improves the code readability while requiring less work than other methods.

 - ### Embedding Expressions With f-Strings
-  You're not just limited to using variables in f-strings, any expression works inside curly braces.
+  You're not just limited to using variables in f-strings; any expression works inside curly braces.

   ```Python
   apples = 3